annotation/stam/README.md

 with a TextSelector), a `TextSelection` *SHOULD* added to the reverse index.

-To facilitate search, implementations are *RECOMMENDED* to keep all `TextSelection` in the reverse index in sorted order, where the order is based on the offsets.
-We do not prescribe how to implement this.
+To facilitate search, implementations are *RECOMMENDED* to keep all `TextSelection`s in the reverse index in sorted order, where the order is based on the offsets.
+We do not prescribe how to implement this, but a boundary index that independently tracks begin offsets and end offsets would function best.

 TextSelections are also used when querying, e.g. when the user specifies a particular text range explicitly.
 Their use in then usually mediated through